gnucoop/pandino/README.md

 - **POST /storeragfile**: Stores a file for Retrieval-Augmented Generation (RAG).
 - **POST /transcribe**: Transcribes an audio file using Whisper.
 - **POST /audioformcompilation**: Compiles a form from transcribed audio.
+- **POST /agentchat**: AI agent endpoint powered by Smolagents that uses retrieval tools to answer questions based on stored documents in a specified namespace.
 - **GET /health**: Returns the health status of the application.

 ## Usage